keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 ![Healthy App](./argocd-keptn-health/healthy-app.png)

-Let's now try to add some additional health checks of the `podtato-head` application and use Keptn to execute them.
+Let's now try to add some health checks of the `podtato-head` application and use Keptn to execute them.
 For this we are going to use the
-[Keptn Release Lifecycle Management](https://keptn.sh/stable/docs/getting-started/lifecycle-management/) feature and perform the health checks via `KeptnTasks`.
+[Keptn Release Lifecycle Management](https://keptn.sh/stable/docs/getting-started/lifecycle-management/) feature and perform the checks via `KeptnTasks`.

 First we need to add `KeptnTaskDefinition` into our GitOps repository, where our `podtato-head` application lives.
-It defines a simple check of reachability of one of the `podtato-head` application services and confirms that this service is available.
+It defines a simple test of reachability of one of the `podtato-head` application services and confirms that this service is available.
-For simplicity we choose a very simple task for example purposes, but in a real deployment, more advanced checks can be used.
+For simplicity we choose a very simple task that will fail for example purposes, but in a real deployment more advanced checks can be used.

 ```yaml
 {% include "./argocd-keptn-health/taskdefinition.yaml" %}